wahani/aoos/README.md

 ##
 ##     o   Can define function 'init' which will be called if arguments are supplied to the constructor.
 ##
-##     o   Constructor is not assigned as a side effect of defineClass.
-##
 ##     o   defineClass has new side effect: S4 method for 'initialize'
 ##
 ##     o   defineClass lost side effect: constructor is not assigned to the class-name